Alpha BRAIN Review

 What is Alpha BRAIN?

 Alpha BRAIN is BSCG-certified, meaning it doesn’t contain any ingredients banned by international athletic associations, nor does it have contact with any during the manufacturing process.
-It’s made in a facility compliant with contemporary Good Manufacturing Practice (cGMP) regulations set by the FDA.
+It’s made in a facility compliant with current Good Manufacturing Practice (cGMP) regulations set by the FDA.
 These standards require that a company tests individual ingredients and product batches for:

 • Purity